Oh, sweetie! Bubaleh is a pancake to celebrate freedom. And it's a term of endearment

 "While this is a food that celebrates our freedom from slavery, it also comes through as a food from another escape," Mishell said.

 Mishell splits his time between Boulder, Colo., and Chesterfield, Mo., and is the third generation of his family in the U.S. to make the recipe.
-He recently passed it on to his 14-year-old son, Sander Scharff, who enjoys cooking.
+He recently passed it on to his 14-year-old son, Sander, who enjoys cooking.
 Mishell hopes he will continue to make it.

 "I think it's meaningful that we share it, especially now that there is an alarming rise in antisemitism at the moment," Mishell said.
 "It's scary, and it's important to share our traditions and pass on information and think about the thread from thousands of years ago until today."